cogment/cogment-doc/docs/reference/parameters.md

 -   `actors`: List of actor parameter sets.
     -   `config`: User defined configuration sent to the actor at the start of the trial.
 The type is defined in the spec file under section `actor_classes:config_type` for the appropriate actor class.
 DEFAULT: not set.
     -   `name`: The name of the actor (must be unique in the trial).
 DEFAULT: none (required parameter).
-    -   `class_name`: The name of the actor class.
+    -   `actor_class`: The name of the actor class.
 This must match a value in the spec file under section `actor_classes:name`.
 DEFAULT: none (required parameter).
     -   `endpoint`: Endpoint of the actor.
 This can be "cogment://client", which indicates a client actor.
 DEFAULT: context discovery endpoint (the Directory will be inquired).
     -   `implementation`: The name of the implementation to run this actor.
 This must match an implementation that is defined at the endpoint.
 DEFAULT: not set (an arbitrary implementation will be chosen at runtime).
     -   `initial_connection_timeout`: Maximum amount of time (in seconds) to wait for an actor to connect to a new trial, after which it is considered unavailable for the trial duration.
 If the wait is too long (see `max_inactivity`), the trial may be terminated.
 The trial may wait longer than the requested timeout.
 DEFAULT: 0.0 (no timeout; indefinite wait).